-The Corporate Director of Finance and Resources is responsible for the preparation of the pension fund financial statements in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2012/13 and for being satisfied that they give a true and fair view of the financial transactions of the pension fund during the year ended 31 March 2013 and the amount and disposition of the fund's assets and liabilities as at 31 March 2013.
-Our responsibility is to audit, and express an opinion on, the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
-Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.
+As explained more fully in the Statement of the Corporate Director of Finance and Resources' Responsibilities, the Corporate Director of Finance and Resources is responsible for the preparation of the pension fund's financial statements and for being satisfied that they give a true and fair view.
+My responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
+Those standards require me to comply with the Auditing Practices Board's Ethical Standards for Auditors.